Music festivals calendar: May

 Want more?
 Find more music festivals this year

-Get the party started this festival season at Love Saves The Day and We Are FSTVL with some of the globe's best dance acts and DJs
+Get the party started this season with some of the globe's best DJs at Love Saves The Day and We Are FSTVL

 Say hello to the bands and artists set to seduce your ears this summer

 Prepare for all eventualities with our list of the world’s most epic festival fails

 Check out our snazzy infographic showing the history of the headliners who’ve entertained revellers at Worthy Farm